yuetsin/SE-100/homework_3/homework_3/README.md

 First of all, I choose Vue.js rather than React or Angular from history reasons.
 Sure it is much easier to master Vue than other technique stacks for a total fresh fore-end developing learner, for its easy 'v-' style syntax and full and abundant Chinese documents (for the author's Chinese identity).
 However the JavaScript + decorator's syntax (like codes full of # and @) always horrored me.
 So I made a decision that replace it with TypeScript.
-But Why?
+Not using TypeScript with the logic stuff, and convert it into JavaScript.
+The main script file in 'main.ts' is just TypeScript.
+The language we use in App.vue's <script> phase is also TypeScript.
+All we need JavaScript is its powered jQuery.
+But why we have to do this replacement?

 Since I'm extremely familiar with static typed languages, JavaScript didn't interest me for a long time.
 Taking function as an object doesn't come to me so quickly.
 The first time I noticed TypeScript is its powered "Visual Studio Code".
 When I really opened its document and make some playground experiment, I surprisingly noticed that its similar syntax with some languages I know before: